umrover/mrover-workspace/admin/workflow_wiki/README.md

       Then I click [`Create pull request`](https://github.com/umrover/mrover-workspace/compare/main...amverni:hotkey-docs) on the right about half-way down the screen.
       <br/>
       ![new pull request](img/pr_new_pull_request.png)
-    * I modify the PR Title and comment more details about the PR as well as what testing I did.
+    * I modify the pull request title and comment.
       This information will become my final commit message (however it can change later on).
-      Note that I include a link to the issue being resolved (`#431`), a more detailed description, and a note on how this change was tested.
+      Note that I include a link to the issue being resolved (`#431`), a more detailed description, and a note on how this change was tested in the comment.
       I also add my reviewers.
     * Then I click [`Create pull request`](https://github.com/umrover/mrover-workspace/pull/505) just below the comment box.
       <br/>